smart-on-fhir/health-cards/docs/index.md

 When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as two segments:

-1. A segment encoded with `bytes` mode consisting of the fixed string `shc:#`
+1. A segment encoded with `bytes` mode consisting of the fixed string `shc:/`

 2. A segment encoded with `numeric` mode consisting of the characters `0`-`9`.
 Each character "c" of the JWS is converted into a sequence of two digits as by taking `Ord(c)-45` and treating the result as a two-digit base ten number.
 For example, `'X'` is encoded as `43`, since `Ord('X')` is `88`, and `88-45` is `43`.
 (The constant "45" appears here because it is the ordinal value of `-`, the lowest-valued character that can appear in a compact JWS.
 Subtracting 45 from the ordinal values of valid JWS characters produces a range between 00 and 99, ensuring that each character of the JWS can be represented in exactly two base-10 numeric digits.)

 (The reason for representing Health Cards using Numeric Mode QRs instead of Binary Mode (Latin-1) QRs is information density: with Numeric Mode, 20% more data can fit in a given QR, vs Binary Mode.
 This is because the JWS character set conveys only log_2(65) bits per character (~6 bits); binary encoding requires log_2(256) bits per character (8 bits), which means ~2 wasted bits per character.)

-When reading a QR code, scanning software can recognize a SMART Health Card from the `shc:#` prefix.
+When reading a QR code, scanning software can recognize a SMART Health Card from the `shc:/` prefix.
 Stripping this six-character prefix and decoding the remaining pairs of numerals yields a JWS.

 ---